BICEP/Keck data and Quadratic Gravity: A natural option: a pseudo-Goldstone boson-driven inflation

 It is then clear that in order to quantify the effect of the massive spin-2 field on $r$ it is necessary to have $H$.
 This can be obtained only after solving the dynamical system of scalar equations (see Eqs.~(\ref{slow-roll-eq})).
 In Figs.~\ref{HLambda} and~\ref{HLambdaf} $H$ is given, respectively, as a function of $\rho$ and $f$ by requiring $P_R$ to match the observed value in~(\ref{PRPlanck}).
 Also the corresponding value of the symmetry-breaking scale parameter $\Lambda$ is provided in the same figures.
 We notice that the observational upper bound on $H$ in~(\ref{PlanckHboound}) is satisfied for all values of $\rho$ for $N=60$ in Fig.~\ref{HLambda} and for all values of $f$ for both $N=60$ and $N=55$ in Fig.~\ref{HLambdaf}.
 In Fig.~\ref{HLambda} we see a tension for $N=55$, but only when $\rho$ is small, that is in the pure-natural inflation limit.
 We also checked that the observational bounds~\cite{Ade:2015lrj} on isocurvature perturbations are satisfied for all values of $\rho$ and $f$ considered in Figs.~\ref{HLambda} and~\ref{HLambdaf}.

 The corresponding predictions for $n_s$ and $r$ are compared with the BK18 constrains in Fig.~\ref{nsrNoGhost} in the large $M_2/H$ limit (when the massive spin-2 field or ``fakeon" decouples) and in Fig.~\ref{nsrGhost} for $M_2=3\times 10^{-5}\bp \sim H$ (see Figs.~\ref{HLambda} and~\ref{HLambdaf}).
-Note that this value of $M_2$ is compatible with the consistency condition $M_2 > H/2$ of the fakeon approach in Ref.~\cite{Anselmi:2020lpp} for all values of $\rho$ and $f$, as clear from Figs.~\ref{HLambda} and~\ref{HLambdaf}.
-Remarkably, for this value (and all smaller values) of $M_2$ and $f\gtrsim 6\bp$ the predictions for $n_s$ and $r$ satisfy the observational constraints, even when inflation is only driven by the PNGB.
+Note that this value of $M_2$ is compatible with the consistency condition $H < 2M_2$ of the fakeon approach in Ref.~\cite{Anselmi:2020lpp} for all values of $\rho$ and $f$, as clear from Figs.~\ref{HLambda} and~\ref{HLambdaf}.
+Remarkably, for this value (and all smaller values) of $M_2$ and $f\gtrsim 6\bp$ the predictions for $n_s$ and $r$ satisfy the observational constraints, even when inflation is only driven by the PNGB\footnote{On the other hand, within the EFT discussed in Sec.~\ref{CHIsecs}, the condition that $H$ should be well below $M_2$ precludes the compatibility between the theoretical prediction of $r$ and the observations in the pure natural-inflation case ($\rho\to 0$).}.
 The upper plots of Fig.~\ref{nsrNoGhost}, however, show that it is also possible to satisfy the constraints by taking $\rho$ large enough, i.e. by making $z$ more active during inflation, even in the large $M_2/H$ limit.
+In that limit, as we have seen, the EFT discussed in Sec.~\ref{CHIsecs} holds.